 To keep your dog warm outside, it's important to provide him with a warm dog house.
 This can be done with insulation.
 This can be done by attaching carpet to the bottom of the dog house, insulating it with straw, or adding a heat pad to the bottom of the dog house.
 Some owners also put heat lamps inside the dog house for added warmth and light.
 If you do anything electrical, be sure to set it up so the dog can't chew on any wires or get burnt.

 If you have an inside dog, but a cool house, provide him with a nice warm dog bed.
-Consider raising the bed off of the floor, and place it somewhere that's free from drafts.
+Make sure that you raise the bed off of the floor, and place it somewhere that's free from drafts.
 Adding a hot water bottle or a heating pad to the bed can help to keep it extra warm during the cold season.
 (Of course, make sure that any heating pad is only on for a very short time and make sure you carefully monitor the heat level of the heating pad.)
 Check this article for recommendations for the 10 Coolest Heated Products To Keep Your Pets Warm and Safe.

 With these tips, you can keep your dog warm this winter season.
 Be sure to keep a close eye on your dog during extreme temperatures, and take precautions to prevent hypothermia, frost bite, and other winter ailments.